Second EDSA Revolution: Voted against examining

 After the vote, Senator Nene Pimentel resigned as Senate President and walked out of the impeachment proceedings together with the nine opposition senators and 11 prosecutors in the Estrada impeachment trial.
 The 11 administration senators who voted to block the opening of the second envelope remained in the Senate session hall together with members of the defense panel.
 The phrase "Joe's Cohorts" quickly surfaced as a mnemonic device for remembering their names (Joe's Cohorts: Jaworski, Oreta, Enrile, Santiago, Coseteng, Osmeña, Honasan, Ople, Revilla, Tatad, Sotto).
-On February 14, 2001, at the initiative of Senate President Aquilino Pimentel, Jr., the second envelope was opened before the local and foreign media.
+On February 14, 2001, at the initiative of Pimentel, the second envelope was opened before the local and foreign media.
 It contained the document that stated that businessman Jaime Dichaves and not Estrada owned the "Jose Velarde" account.'

 Day 1: January 17, 2001

 Senator Tessie Aquino-Oreta, one of eleven senators who voted against opening the envelope, was seen on national television as the opposition walked out; it was assumed that she was booing back and jigging at the crowd in the Senate gallery after the Ayala group jeered her and other pro-Erap senators.
 This further fueled the growing anti-Erap sentiments of the crowd gathered at EDSA Shrine, and she became the most vilified of the 11 senators.
 She was labeled a "prostitute" and a "concubine" of Estrada for her dancing act, while Senator Defensor-Santiago was also ridiculed by the crowd who branded her a "lunatic".

-As he did in the EDSA I protests, Cardinal Jaime Sin called on the people to join the rally at the shrine.
-During the night, people began to gather in large numbers around the shrine.
+As he did in the EDSA I protest, Cardinal Jaime Sin called on the people to join the rally at the shrine.
+During the night, people began to gather in large numbers around the shrine, including protesters who received free transportation from nearby provinces such as Pampanga and Bulacan.
+Similar anti-Estrada rallies took place in regional centers nationwide, including Baguio, Naga, Iloilo City, and Davao.

 Day 2: January 18, 2001

 The crowd continued to grow, bolstered by students from private schools and left-wing organizations.
 Activists from Bayan Muna and Akbayan as well as lawyers of the Integrated Bar of the Philippines and other bar associations joined the thousands of protesters.
-A similar parallel anti-Estrada rally was held in Makati, and at the shrine area, just as in 1986, stars and icons from the music industry entertained the vast crowds.
+A 10-kilometer human chain was formed from the Ninoy Aquino statue in Ayala Avenue, Makati to the EDSA Shrine as a demand for Estrada's resignation.
+At the shrine area, just as in 1986, stars and icons from the music industry entertained the crowds.